CSteen57/SteenCorp_Network_Segmentation_Lab/README.md

 - Flat networks are easier to build but harder to secure
 - VLANs help separate devices by role, department, or trust level
 - Guest networks should not have access to internal company resources
+- Router-on-a-stick allows one router interface to route between multiple VLANs
 - ACLs can be used to enforce basic traffic restrictions
-- Routing must be tested before adding access control rules
+- Routing should be tested before applying access control rules
-- Good network documentation makes troubleshooting easier
+- Pre-change and post-change validation makes troubleshooting easier
 - A simple topology can still demonstrate an important security concept

 ---